JAlcocerT/JAlcocerT/content/blog/dev-webs-2024.md

   * There are some project to [create invoices with open software](https://fossengineer.com/open-source-invoice-creator/) - **Serverless Invoices** worked great for me!

-{{% details title="ServerLess-Invoices, VueJS app Setup 🚀" closed="true" %}}
+{{% details title="ServerLess-Invoices, A VueJS app Setup 🚀" closed="true" %}}

-Create and manage invoices in your browser.
+Create and manage invoices in your browser via SPA.

 Serverless Invoices is a free invoicing tool for freelancers and small businesses.

 **Made with Vue.js.**